Tag Archives: Philosophy

 Meat Sacks

 We’re all just meat sacks animated with electricity for a little while.
 Once our brains quit sparking, there’s no consciousness left and no meaning left.
 The whole world disappears every time a brain dies (the world being only a subjective construct).
 This being the case, morality is just another feature of each brain’s construct of reality, not a real objective thing outside of ourselves.
 In other words, it’s not real, and anything and everything is totally permissible because any suffering that is caused is only temporary and will end in oblivion as if it never existed.
 Because there’s no enduring, conscious perspective in the universe, nothing matters in the end, which means nothing ever mattered from the beginning.
 There is no cosmic justice.
-All of our “justice” is just the tinkering of clever apes—accidents of physics.
+All of our “justice” is just the tinkering of clever apes and, ultimately, just accidents of physics.

 Continue reading